 (Not to mention give up on their “customer journey orchestration” efforts.)

 They’ve even led organizations to rethink their business models and reevaluate if they offer enough value to audiences in exchange for their personal data.

-Thankfully, more brands and marketers are coming around to the idea they can do better regarding their use of proactively provided consumer data.
+Thankfully, more companies are coming around to the idea they can do better regarding their use of first-party consumer data.